janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-4.md

 2. dfs on the left subtree and the right subtree
     1. if dfs returns false return parent
-    2. if dfs is true, then dfs on left and right subtree again and so on
+    2. if dfs is true, then dfs on left and right subtree again and so on Another explanation:
+1. Traverse through tree depth by depth like breadth first search
+2. At each node, run dfs to find both nodes
+3. Keep track of the nodes in which dfs finds both nodes to be found
+4. If dfs does not find both nodes in one row, the first common ancestor is in the height above
+    1. return the first common ancestor in the row above

 ```
 dfs(root, searchFor) {